 The craft takes off and lands with complete stability, shuts itself off on landing.
 The TH Plus does not have audible feedback, the H520 does.

-4. RealSense (OA turned ON) in Angle mode will stop you from running into an obstacle, but will not steer around it.
-If legs are up, RealSense will not stop you from landing as it does on the older RealSense Typhoon H.
+4. RealSense (OA turned ON) in Angle mode will stop you from running into an obstacle IN FRONT, but will not steer around it.
+If legs are up, RealSense will not stop you from landing as it does on the older RealSense Typhoon H. In "Watch Me Mode" with RealSense turned on and good GPS Sats on the controller (12 or more), RealSense will take complete control of the craft and follow you (to about 10-11 mph max) while avoiding trees, etc.

 5. Reports are that some Samsung and other micro-cards, regardless of speed rating, are not accepted by this camera, regardless of capacity or speed rating.